 What will the Future of Art be?

-With emerging mediums and technologies, today is a great time to become an artist.
+With the emergence of more of these technologies, today is true, a great time to become an artist.
 Read about must-see art museums for contemporary art.

 - Why Is Mona Lisa Painting So Famous? – From mystery to a masterpiece